Skip to main content

 Access may be restricted to specific IPs if required — see IP Filtering.

-1. Enable logical replication
+1. Ensure logical replication is enabled

-in the parameter group for the instance:
+Set the rds.logical_replication parameter to 1 in the parameter group for the instance:

 2. Create a PowerSync database user